folkengine/RandomNameGeneratorHub/README.md

 ## TODO

-Some of these I want to do as a way to get a feel for the nuances of working between languages in the same femily, such as JavaScript/TypeScript, Erlang/Elixir, and C#/F#.
+Some of these I want to do as a way to get a feel for the nuances of working between languages in the same family, such as JavaScript/TypeScript, Erlang/Elixir, and C#/F#.
 Of all the languages on the list Erlang/Elixir are on the top.
 For some reason, I have a potentially unhealty fascination with the relationship between something